5 Spectacular Spots In Massachusetts Where You Can Camp Right On The Beach

 Camping is all about location, and Massachusetts is full of places to pitch a tent that are absolutely breathtaking.
 However, there’s nothing quite like falling asleep to the sound of waves, and waking up with the tang of salt air in your nose.
-Here are some of the best campsites across the state that let you camp right on the beach.
+If this sounds like this would float your boat, then you’re in luck!
+We’ve compiled a short but oh so sweet list of some of the best places for

 1. Horseneck Beach State Reservation, Westport

-This reservation may be the most popular oceanside camping spot in the state.
+may be the most popular oceanside camping spot in the state.
 It offers over 100 campsites with running water, picnic areas, showers, toilet facilities and fire pits.
 There’s even a playground for the little ones.
 Camping here means that you’re only moments from the surf at Horseneck Beach.
 Even at the campsites that are furthest from the beach, the sound of the waves can still be heard.
 This spot also gets dark enough to see the Milky Way, which is a real treat if you’re visiting from an urban area.
-To make reservations, call (508)-636-8817.
+Reservations are highly recommended because of the reservation's popularity.

 2. Scusset Beach State Reservation, Sandwich

 Scusset Beach State Reservation, 20 Scusset Beach Rd, Sagamore Beach, MA 02562, USA

 is the perfect beach camping site for families.
 There are 98 RV sites with water and hook-ups, as well as 5 tent-only sites with a picnic area and grilling stations.
 Anglers can cast off from the beach’s 3,000-foot stone jetty, and there are plenty of spots to jog or walk along the car-free service road that winds beside the canal.
 The beach is sandy and usually doesn’t have strong waves, so kids can splash around.
 Nearby, the 14,000-acre Myles Standish State Forest offers even more swimming, hiking and biking opportunities.

 Next up on this list of the best places to go